Glympse/glympse-adapter/README.md

   creation failed with `response.error` message and `status: false`
 - `CardsJoinRequestCancelStatus`: Indicates that Card join request has been cancelled or cancelling failed with `response.error` message and `status: false`
+- `CardActivityStatus`: Returns the list of card activities for the requested period
 - `CardsActiveJoinRequestsStatus`: Returns the list of active join card requests in `response` property
 - `CardRemoveMemberStatus`: Indicates that Card member was removed or removing failed with `response.error` message and `status: false`
 - `CardsLocationRequestStatus`: Indicates that location request was created or creation failed with `response.error` message and `status: false`